 Likewise, when happiness takes an exit from our life and pain makes its entry, it showcases tremendous aspects of our life.
 We learn the literal meaning of life that no school, colleges or university can teach us.

 Because of the pain, you learn it is worth to feel pain about someone with whom you’re so much in love.
-Is it worth crying or breaking down?
+It is worth crying or breaking down.

 From that point, you’ll learn the true meaning of love and start to love as you’ve never been hurt.
 And not only the person whom you think of as your future spouse but everyone else.
 Animals, people around and yourself as well.

 Therefore, be with the pain, let it sink in, experience because it will shape you into a better you.
 Don’t quit and don’t give yourself a hard time.
 Just keep moving on.

 And forget about the question, “how to stop loving someone who hurt you?”

 I hope this article has helped you find out why love hurts, and how you can overcome it.